-2:11 And the LORD shall utter his voice before his army: for his camp is very great: ^a for he is strong that executeth his word:^b for the day of the LORD is great and very terrible; and who can abide it?^c
+2:11 And the LORD shall utter his voice before his army: for his camp is very great: ^a for he is strong that executeth his word: ^b for the day of the LORD is great and very terrible; and who can abide it? ^{c-d}

 11a "His" army?
 This can't refer to the historical locusts or the prophetic army of the Antichrist.
-We do know the Lord returns with the armies of heaven in Revelation 19:14, which would probably be both angelic and made up of glorified saints.
+We do know the Lord returns with the armies of heaven in Revelation 19:14 ("And the armies which were in heaven followed him upon white horses, clothed in fine linen, white and clean."), which would probably be both angelic and made up of glorified saints.
 And this army is "very great" as the numbers of this host (saint and angelic) would probably be astronomical.
-Also see Song 6:13 where the Church is called a "terrible army with banners".
+Also see Song 6:13 ("Return, return, O Shulamite; return, return, that we may look upon thee.
+What will ye see in the Shulamite?
+As it were the company of two armies.") where the Church is called a "terrible army with banners".